Radcliffe report: Aftermath and impact

-One of the main recommendations was that if the commercial banks nor Trustee Savings Bank introduced a Giro system for mass banking, the General Post Office should investigate introducing it.
-In 1965 when the new Labour Government published a white paper "A Post Office Giro", outlining such a system with a computerised central system for processing transactions.
+One of the main recommendations was that if neither the commercial banks nor the Trustee Savings Bank introduced a Giro system for mass banking, the General Post Office should investigate introducing such a system.
+In 1965 the new Labour Government published a white paper "A Post Office Giro", outlining such a system with a computerised central system for processing transactions.
 Subsequently National Girobank was created in 1968.